phillipclapham/neuroweaver/QUICKSTART.md

 **Welcome to Neuroweaver**: A living, flexible way to engage your mind’s natural genius.
 We hope these mini-practices bring a bit more ease and fun to your everyday thinking.
 Whenever you’re ready for more depth, the door is always open!

 ---

+Ready to jump into the full Neuroweaver experience?
+[Click here to explore the full system](#README.md) and let your playful genius shine! 🌟